This course has payment options available, click the Enrol Now link to view the payment options. Pre-requisite: Novel &

 The end of the course

-Towards the end of the course, your assigned editor will work on 20,000 words of your story and you will have a one-on-one consultation.
+Towards the end of the course, your assigned editor will read and critique 20,000 words of your story and you will have a one-on-one consultation with your tutor.

 Receiving objective, targeted feedback on your writing makes all the difference.